traderepublic/Cilicon/README.md

 Cilicon uses the `tart` container format and comes with an integrated [OCI](https://opencontainers.org/) client to fetch images from the internet.

-It's recommended to use [publicly hosted images](https://github.com/cirruslabs/macos-image-templates/pkgs/container/macos-sonoma-xcode), however if you need to create or edit your master image, you may choose one of the following options:
+It's recommended to use [publicly hosted images](https://github.com/cirruslabs/macos-image-templates/pkgs/container/macos-sonoma-xcode), however if you need to create or customize your own image, you may use [tart](https://github.com/cirruslabs/tart/).

-- Using [tart](https://github.com/cirruslabs/tart/) (supports downloading, installing, editing, and uploading via OCI) - recommended
-- Using Cilicon Installer (supports downloading and installing)
-- Using Cilicon (supports editing by enabling `editorMode` in the configuration file)

 #### ⚠️ Important